cnpryer/huak/CONTRIBUTING.md

 # Contributing

-We appriciate your interest in contributing to our project!
+We appreciate your interest in contributing to our project!

 You can contribute to Huak by checking for unassigned issues on our [issue board](https://github.com/users/cnpryer/projects/5) or even just documenting features and bugs by creating new issues.

+## Communication

+You can reach out to me on discord at cnpryer#6201 if you have any questions.
+Otherwise please feel free to [start a discussion](https://github.com/cnpryer/huak/discussions/new) or [open an issue](https://github.com/cnpryer/huak/issues/new/).

 ## Testing